urfdvw/notes/projects/20230212CircuitPython-Fancy-Console/reeadme.md

 - adding line end can mess up with the out put if hide cv data in console
     - so not send line end from py to js

+## title bar should be below the tab selection
+In other words, the title bar is always visible

 # Issues
 - disconnect does not work, but good enough to proceed to work on the connected variables.

 # TODOs
 - use the same component but different handle functions to create widgets
     - all with display name and variable name